Red Army: Organization

 At the beginning of its existence, the Red Army functioned as a voluntary formation, without ranks or insignia.
 Democratic elections selected the officers.
-However, a decree of 29 May 1918 imposed obligatory military service for men of ages 18 to 40.
-To service the massive draft, the Bolsheviks formed regional military commissariats (voyennyy komissariat, abbr. voyenkomat), which as of 2006 still exist in Russia in this function and under this name.
+However, a decree on 29 May 1918 imposed obligatory military service for men of ages 18 to 40.
+To service the massive draft, the Bolsheviks formed regional military commissariats (voyennyy komissariat, abbr. voyenkomat), which as of 2023 still exist in Russia in this function and under this name.
 Military commissariats, however, should not be confused with the institution of military political commissars.

-In the mid-1920s the territorial principle of manning the Red Army was introduced.
-In each region able-bodied men were called up for a limited period of active duty in territorial units, which constituted about half the army's strength, each year, for five years.
+In the mid-1920s, the territorial principle of manning the Red Army was introduced.
+In each region, able-bodied men were called up for a limited period of active duty in territorial units, which constituted about half the army's strength, each year, for five years.
 The first call-up period was for three months, with one month a year thereafter.
 A regular cadre provided a stable nucleus.
-By 1925 this system provided 46 of the 77 infantry divisions and one of the eleven cavalry divisions.
+By 1925, this system provided 46 of the 77 infantry divisions and one of the eleven cavalry divisions.
 The remainder consisted of regular officers and enlisted personnel serving two-year terms.
 The territorial system was finally abolished, with all remaining formations converted to the other cadre divisions, in 1937–1938.